AAAria/UQ-Coursework/STAT3006/README.md

 # STAT3006 Statistical Learning

-Some statistical learning problems using Iris dataset, mnist dataset and etc.
+A series of statistical learning problems on Iris dataset, mnist dataset and etc.

 Tools: R